wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-46.&emsp;The Holy Spirit is the highest communication medium.
+46. The Holy Spirit is the highest communication medium.
 ²Miracles do not involve this type of communication, because they are temporary communication devices.
 ³When you return to your original form of communication with God by direct revelation, the need for miracles is over.